 After golf cart accidents:

 - Gather Witness Accounts: Seek out any witnesses to the collision.
 Gather the names and primary contact information of any witnesses and their brief accounts of the accident.
-Witness testimony might help you win the most money possible if you decide to file a lawsuit.
+Witness testimony might help you win the most money possible if you decide to file a golf cart injury lawsuit.

 - Take photos of the accident scene: Take pictures with your phone of any property damage, injuries sustained as a consequence, street signs, junctions, and obstacles or dangers in the road or on the street.